-7 easy and delicious Asian whole chicken recipes for Thanksgiving, Christmas, Chinese New Year, or any day really!
+Easy and delicious Asian whole chicken recipes for Chinese New Year, or Sunday lunch!
 Spanning various Asian cuisines from Chinese, Korean and Singaporean to Pakistani, these Asian recipes will please the whole family, picky eaters included.

 💭 Why Buy Whole Chicken

 - Budget-friendly: You can save a lot of money if you buy whole chicken, instead of chicken cut into pieces!
 (It's generally cheaper per pound than chicken parts, although a bit more expensive than the offal.)

 - You don't need to learn to butcher them yourself: whilst it's not difficult to learn to cut them up, these Asian chicken recipes save you the hassle as the chicken is cooked whole.
 They're also so delicious, you'll never have to head to the Chinese restaurant again.
 (And easy- unlike other chicken recipes, you don't have to fiddle about with corn starch slurry, which can backfire in an icky and gooey way!)

 - Very versatile: Asian food is all about the mantra, waste not, want not.
 The next time you buy the entire chicken, save the neck and feet to make chicken soup.
 They're full of collagen and great for creating mouthwatering broths!

 Tip #1: One of my favorite things about serving whole chicken is that you can carve the meat then save the bones to make chicken broth!
 Boiled with fresh ginger, there is a lot of flavor!
 Add some bean sprouts and rice noodles, and you have a full meal.